Late onset decreased milk supply

 And what else?

 • It is not a good idea to feed the baby on just one side, to follow a rule.
 Yes, making sure the baby “finishes” the first side before offering the second can help treat poor weight gain or fussiness in the baby, but rules and breastfeeding do not go together well.
-If the baby is not drinking, actually getting milk, there is no point in just keeping the baby sucking without getting any milk for long periods of time.
+If the baby is not drinking, actually getting milk, there is no point in just keeping the baby sucking without getting much milk for long periods of time.
 The mother should “finish” one side and then offer the other.
 The approach of feeding one side without “listening” to the baby ends up with a decrease in milk supply.

 On top of that, what may work when the baby is a month old, say, may not work when the baby is 3 or 4 months, yet, believing that one breast/feeding is the way to go, the milk supply continues to decrease and many symptoms of late onset decreased milk supply may occur.